RozbehSharahi/fhp-rest-api/README.md

 (Still experimental)

-Using this way of configuring the FHP REST API is still very experimental.
+This way of using FHP REST API is still very experimental, so please used this with caution.
 For instance you have to define fhp property type annotations, though they don't have any impact on the way a property is saved yet.

  ```php
  <?php